-Paraphrasing a well-known advertising campaign of the late eighties; we can say, “if you know them, you avoid them”.
-Today, our blogs deal specifically with Google penalties or the various actions with which the search engine punish the sites responsible for behaviors in contrast to the guidelines.
-Primary references being the acquisition of black-hat backlinks or online spam activities.
+Paraphrasing a well-known advertising campaign of the late eighties; we can say, “If you know them, you avoid them”.
+Today, our blogs deal specifically with Google penalties or the various actions with which the search engine punishes the sites responsible for behaviors in contrast to the guidelines.
+Primary references are the acquisition of black-hat backlinks or online spam activities.

 The Risks of Irregular Tactics

-Let’s face one of the main bogeys that terrify the days of those involved in SEO and site management; as well as of those who work with link building.
-As we said above; the main method to avoid risks is to better understand the field of our business and above all the Google rules.
+Let’s face one of the main bogeys that terrify the days of those involved in SEO and site management.
+As well as those who work with link building.
+The main method to avoid risks is to better understand the field of our business and Google rules.
+Some black-hat SEO tactics, risky backlinks, or unoriginal content can cause a negative impact.

 What Are Google Penalties?